Peterhouse, Cambridge: Old Court

 Old Court lies beyond the Chapel cloisters.
 To the south of the court is the dining hall, the only College building that survives from the 13th century and the oldest collegiate building in all of Cambridge.
 Between 1866 and 1870, the hall was restored by the architect George Gilbert Scott, Jr. Under Scott, the timber roof was repaired and two old parlours merged to form a new Combination Room.
 The stained glass windows were also replaced with Pre-Raphaelite pieces by William Morris, Ford Madox Brown and Edward Burne-Jones.
 The fireplace (originally built in 1618) was restored with tiles by Morris, including depictions of St Peter and Hugo de Balsham.
-The hall was extensively renovated in 2006-7.

 The north and west sides of Old Court were added in the 15th century, and classicised in the 18th century.
 The chapel makes up the fourth, east side to the court.
 Rooms in Old Court are occupied by a mixture of fellows and undergraduates.
 The north side of the court also house Peterhouse's MCR (Middle Combination Room).